cuberoot-sw/cuberoot-sw.github.com/_posts/2014-08-08-angular-phonecat-tutorial-in-react-js.markdown

 ### React JS Primer
 #### Components Not Templates
 Enough treating Views as strings.
 React uses javascript objects (called components) to represent the app markup.
 Components facilitate separation of concerns and can be unit tested in isolation.
-We are not doing any testing in this tutorial
-(very bad, I know!).
-Click [here](http://facebook.github.io/react/docs/test-utils.html) are interested in React testing.

 React components are created with `React.createClass` method.
 Every component must implement a `render` method.